Save 30% on Wiley CFA!

-The two most significant obstacles you’ll face on your quest toward earning the Chartered Financial Analyst (CFA) title are the CFA exam and the work experience requirement.
-The CFA exam contains three increasingly difficult levels and can take several years to complete, so it’s clearly a challenge.
-The work experience requirement is also quite strict.
-Learning more about the CFA exam pass rates helps you understand the nature of the CFA exam, but for now, we’ll focus on the work experience requirement.
-We’ll explain the qualifications for CFA-approved work experience and provide tips for proving you have such experience.
+The 2 most significant obstacles you’ll face on your quest toward earning the Chartered Financial Analyst (CFA) charter are the CFA exam and the work experience requirement.
+The CFA exam contains 3 increasingly difficult levels and can take several years to complete, so it’s clearly a challenge.
+Additionally, the CFA work experience requirement is also quite strict.
+Learning more about the CFA exam pass rates helps you understand the nature of the CFA exam.
+But, for now, we’ll focus on the CFA work experience requirement.
+So, we’ll explain the qualifications for CFA-approved work experience and provide tips for proving you have such experience.

 The criteria for work experience that meets the CFA requirement includes:

 CFA candidates must prove that they have 4 years of work experience before they can earn the CFA charter.
 According to the CFA Institute (CFAI), a person must spend at least 50% of their work experience involved in the investment decision-making process and in work that informs or adds value to this process.

 Furthermore, work experience should pertain to evaluating or applying financial, economic, and/or statistical data as part of the investment decision-making process.
 Additionally, work experience counts toward this requirement if candidates supervise employees who conduct the activities above.

 Lastly, your work experience does not have to be continuous so long as you have 48 months of combined work experience.
 But, the work still has to be relevant, of course.
 Also, many candidates are thankful for the fact that the CFAI is not going to second-guess any employment gaps on their resume or CV.

 However, it is important to note that both the CFAI and local CFA society to which you are applying need to approve your work experience.

 This CFA Institute-provided list contains job titles typically considered relevant:

 As you can see, this list refers to investments a few times.
 The CFA Institute defines investments as: